-The Parking Services Division receives approximately \$695 thousand to assist in offsetting on-going maintenance, repairs, and other increases in operating costs.
+The Parking Services Division receives approximately \$900,963 to assist in offsetting on-going maintenance, repairs, and other increases in operating costs.

-The Community and Recreational Centers receive an allocation of \$1.9 million from the general fund.
+In addition, Community and Recreational Centers received an increased allocation of \$3.4 million from the general fund.
+This is due to combining a separate allocation for the fairgrounds with this fund.
 These funds are used to contract with operators that provide programming at each community center, operational costs, and facility improvements.